lcbm/themis/README.md

 This folder contains all the Matlab SIDARTHE simulation files from both the original paper as well as the adapted by us.

+### `/themis`

+This folder contains all the Python files related to the core of this project, which is **data transformation**, **parameter optimnization** and so on.
+If you are contributing to the project, you will most likely make changes to files in this folder.

 ## Installation and Usage

 There are a few ways to use this project.
 You may proceed to either to the [System Installation and Usage Section](#system-installation-and-usage) or, if you rather use [Docker](https://www.docker.com), to the [Docker Installation and Usage section](#docker-installation-and-usage) section.

+By the last step of both of these approaches, two files are created under `data/out`:

+- `sdspe.csv`: `CSV` with transformed data, in the expected SIDARTHE format.

+- `sidarthe.txt`: `TXT` with transformed data, in the expected SIDARTHE **Matlab** program format.
+Simply copy and paste these values to the files under `matlab` directory and run these simulations.

 ### System Installation and Usage